Make Valemount in the Robson Valley, your first stop for a fantastic fishing vacation.

 Fishing Where the Waters Run Deep

 Yellowhead Lake has rainbow trout, Rocky Mountain whitefish and lake trout.
 The best fishing is in the spring before high water.
-Launch your boat in the warmer months, or come back in the winter for some ice fishing for ling cod.
+Launch your boat in the warmer months.
 Try Moose Lake, for lake trout, rainbow and bull trout, whitefish, ling cod and kokanee.
 Moose Lake and Shere Lake are also great for ice fishing when conditions allow.
 Access to Shere Lake is access 33 km (21 mi) northwest of Valemount.

 A Dream is Like a River